jamesls/fakeredis/CONTRIBUTING.rst

-In general, new features or bug fixes **will not be merged unless they have tests.**  This is not only to ensure the correctness of the code, but to also encourage others to expirement without wondering whether or not they are breaking existing code.
+In general, new features or bug fixes **will not be merged unless they have tests.**  This is not only to ensure the correctness of the code, but to also encourage others to experiment without wondering whether or not they are breaking existing code.